ckieta/ckieta.github.io/README.md

-# Testing Hsting for the Website In Terra Pax Lutheran Publishing
+# Testing Hosting for the Website In Terra Pax Lutheran Publishing